-Cameroon is privatizing its telecommunications sector.
-A new agency, ARTEL, regulates the sector.
-In 1999, the government sold the state-owned mobile telephone company to a South African company, and it gave a second GSM license to a French company.
-A third foreign company has won provisional approval to buy the main state-owned telephone utility, CAMTEL, although negotiations had not been concluded in February 2001.
-Some companies are now moving into local VSAT systems for data transmission, international telephone service and internet access.
-ARTEL must license each such application.
+Cameroon has eliminated many restrictions on foreign trade in services and is privatizing its telecommunications sector.
+The Agence Regulation de Telecommunication (ART) regulates the sector.
+In 1999, the Cameroon government sold the state-owned mobile telephone company to a South African firm and gave a second mobile phone license to Orange, a French company.
+Negotiations for the privatization of the main state-owned telephone utility, CAMTEL, were unsuccessful once the two best bidders withdrew their offers.
+The World Bank is currently working with Cameroon to form a new strategy that will lead to the privatization of CAMTEL.
+Some companies are now moving into local VSAT systems for data transmission, international telephone service and Internet access.
+ART must license each such company.